-14.1 Targets & Distances in Relation to Hit Zone Size (Prone)
+14.1 Targets & Distances in Relation to Hit Zone Size for Non-positional shots

 The distances, Hit Zone sizes and permissible numbers of these targets within a UKAHFT course are discussed within Section 14.
 Table 1 gives an overview of the allowable distances for targets in relation to the permissible Hit Zone size.
-Note that for some Hit Zone sizes there are different combinations that can be used, these are shown in Table 1A.
-This sub section and Table 1 relates to shots that are intended to be taken from the Prone position only.
+This relates to shots that are not mandatory positional shots.
+These are normally shot in the prone position.